Avaray/simple-barcode-generator/README.md

 ## Support the project

 If you see potential in this project and want to help - feel free to contribute.
-Any help is welcome.

-You can contact me on Discord: **avaray\_**
+You can contact me on [LinkedIn](https://www.linkedin.com/in/wasowsky/) or Discord: `avaray_`
-You can find me on servers like: [Astro Lounge](https://discord.gg/astrodotbuild), [Anthony's](https://discord.gg/RPmzgZMT), [Programowanko TSH.io](https://discord.gg/BWh98tnZ6Y).